Police investigate Conservative MP Bob Stewart's Bahrain comment

 Police are investigating an allegation of racial abuse after Tory MP Bob Stewart told a human rights activist to "go back to Bahrain".

-Scotland Yard said they had opened the case following a complaint from Sayed Ahmed Alwadaei, who had a confrontation with the MP outside the Foreign Office.
+Scotland Yard said they had opened the case following a complaint from Sayed Ahmed Alwadaei, who had a confrontation with the MP in central London.

 The Beckenham MP also told the campaigner to "get stuffed".